 But it’s such a blessing to us now, and it’s my favorite way to recognize the historic season so often co-opted by modern commercialism.
 It’s genuinely fun.

-If you’d like to give all this a whirl, or if you’re already a fan of Advent yet wish your options out there weren’t so involved, get your copy of Shadow & Light’s Week One, free.
+If you’d like to give all this a whirl, or if you’re already a fan of Advent yet wish your options out there weren’t so involved, get your copy of Shadow & Light.
 I’d love to hear what you think.

 • Listen to the podcast episode about this post.